-Rule 37: In any motion or hearing where an alleged victim has a right to be heard, the military judge shall verify on the record that the victim was notified of the right to be heard.
-When a victim elects not to testify or otherwise be heard, the military judge may require the trial counsel and/or victims' legal counsel to certify in writing that the victim was made aware of the right and affirmatively declined to do so.

-EJCR 37.1: In guilty plea cases in which a victim intends to offer an unsworn statement pursuant to R.C.M.
-1001A during presentencing, the victim's legal counsel, or trial counsel in cases where there is no victim's legal counsel, shall provide the parties a written copy of the unsworn statement no later than 1600 one business day prior to the presentencing hearing absent leave of court.
-In contested cases, the statement shall be provided to the parties after findings at a time established by the presiding military judge.
+- Rule 37: In any motion or hearing where an alleged victim has a right to be heard, the military judge shall verify on the record that the victim was notified of the right to be heard.
+When a victim elects not to testify or otherwise be heard, the military judge may require the trial counsel and/or victims' legal counsel to certify in writing that the victim was made aware of the right and affirmatively declined to do so. - EJCR 37.1: In guilty plea cases in which a victim intends to offer an unsworn statement pursuant to R.C.M.
+1001(c)(5) during presentencing, the victim's legal counsel, or trial counsel in cases where there is no victim's legal counsel, shall provide the parties a copy of the written unsworn statement or a written proffer of the matters that will be addressed in an oral unsworn statement no later than 1600 one business day prior to the presentencing hearing absent leave of court.
+In contested cases, the written statement or proffer shall be provided to the parties after findings at a time established by the presiding military judge.